-Attic red and black figure pottery is an iconic part of Ancient Greek artistic culture.
+Attic red and black figures pottery are an iconic part of Ancient Greek artistic culture.
 Even for those who are new to Greek ceramics, the bold, contrasting designs of the style are instantly recognisable.
 The style originated in around the late 7th, early 6th Century BC in Attica, the region surrounding Athens, from which Attic pottery takes its name.
-The popularity of the style lasted up until the end of he 4th Century BC, and was used almost exclusively for high quality pottery for high status customers, owing to the complexity of its production.
+The popularity of the style lasted up until the end of the 4th Century BC, and was used almost exclusively for high quality pottery for high status customers, owing to the complexity of its production.

 A New Technique

-The first step consisted in placing the vessels in the kiln at around 500° Celsius, where the iron-rich ware and slip would both turn red.
-The second step followed, with a raised temperature of around 900° and the oxygen supply cut through the closing of the vents.
-Green wood was added, smoking the vase completely black.
+The first step consisted in placing the vessels in the kiln at around 500° Celsius.
+This produced red ferrous oxide in the clay and slip, which caused both to turn red.
+The second step followed, with a raised temperature of around 900°, the oxygen supply cut through the closing of the vents and green woods added.
+This produced black ferrous oxide in the clay and slip, which turned both from red to black.
 At this point, the clay slip applied to the vase, became a glossy black shell that was resistant to any further changes.
 During the last step the vents were opened again, allowing the areas without the clay slip to turn back orange-red, while the areas covered in clay slip remained glossy black.
 Finally, the firing process was completed and the items inside the kiln left to slowly cool down.

 Black Figure Pottery